 Winter months connote happy times spent with family and friends, but the holiday season also can mean big home projects and even unexpected expenses that bite into your budget.

-If you encounter any of these 12 cold-weather scenarios in which you find yourself in need of some extra cash on hand, a personal loan for educators from NEA Member Benefits can help you afford what you need.
+If you encounter any of these 12 cold-weather scenarios in which you find yourself in need of some extra cash on hand, the NEA Personal Loan® for educators could help you afford what you need.
+These loans, with amounts up to $30,000, offer NEA members fixed rates, flexible repayment options and a special discount for enrolling in autopay.

 1. Your kitchen isn’t guest-ready

-If your kitchen isn’t prepped to handle serving a crowd, you may find you need to upgrade your appliances or even remodel the whole room.
+If your kitchen isn’t prepped to accommodate a crowd, you may find you need to upgrade your appliances to handle the extra baking and food storage—or even remodel the whole room.

 2. Your guest bathroom isn’t welcoming